|

 The commission finds the prisoner as follows:

-On the first specification, guilty, except as to time murder and killing of a certain person whose name is unknown, the pilot of the boat.
+On the first specification, guilty, except as to time murder and killing of a certain

 Of the second specification, guilty.